DegreeCalc

 Maryland College Costs Overview

 Maryland is home to 7+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at MD public universities is $10,400 per year, which is 5% below the national average of $10,940.
+The average in-state tuition at MD public universities is $10,400 per year, which is 5% below the national planning benchmark of $10,940.
 When you add room and board ($13,400/year), the total annual cost of attending a public university in Maryland reaches $23,800.

 Private universities in Maryland average $44,600 per year in tuition alone, making a 4-year private degree approximately $232,000 including room and board.
 For students seeking a more affordable path, Maryland community colleges charge an average of just $4,800 per year, offering significant savings for the first two years before transferring to a four-year institution.